suixinsuo/olympus-protocol/docs/GettingStarted.md

 > https://metamask.io/

-You can import your own testing account or create one within your metamask.
+You can import your own testing account or create one within metamask.
 After that you will need some testing ether that you can either get in the faucet gitter channel or the faucet of the Kovan network from Parity:

 > https://gitter.im/kovan-testnet/faucet https://faucet.kovan.network/

-Paste your wallet address and the bot will send to you some KETHs.
+Paste your wallet address and the bot will send you some KETHs.

-Once all the setup is done, we are ready to compile our contract and deploy in Kovan.
+Once all of the setup is done, we are ready to compile our contract and deploy in Kovan.
 First, you can run in the project command (set in package.json)

 > \$ npm run build-contracts